tinymce/tinymce-docs/plugins/mentions.md

 ### `mentions_fetch`

-This option lets you request your server for a list of uses matching a search query.
+This option lets you request your server for a list of users matching a search query.
 The callback gets passed two parameters: one is the search query object and the other is the success callback to execute with the results.
 The query object has a term property that contains what the user has typed after the "@" sign.
 The success call should contain an array of users with the required properties "id", "name" and "fullName".

 **Type:** `function`